jiazetang721-star/Data-and-Result/README.md

 | RF_point.npy | location of candidate RFs |
 | customer_point.npy | location of customer sites|
 | theta.npy | nominal recycling rate when ignoring decision dependence |

+### Data in Section 5.4 & Section 3 of supplementary material
+The basic data of these instances are the same as in Common data, and the changes are described in the paper:

+Section 5.4.1: κ (the size of uncertainty set) increases from 0.00 to 0.20 in steps of 0.01

+Section 5.4.2: norm type changes as L1 / L2 / L_inf

+Section 3.1 of suppementary material: d_max decreases from 80 km to 40 km in steps of 5 km, which influence u.npy

+Section 3.2 of suppementary material: drop-out utility increases from 6 to 14 in increments of 1, which influence u.npy

+Section 3.3 of suppementary material: unit transportationi cost per (ton * km) increases from 80 yuan to 140 yuan in increments of 10, which influence c.npy